international employment law firm alliance L&E Global

 Social Security

-In general, social security coverage is compulsory for all workers, including members of production cooperatives, worker-run and joint worker-management-run companies, traditional agrarian communities of common ownership (ejidatarios), joint property communities (comuneros), small farmers (colonos), small property owners organised in groups, and local societies or credit unions covered by the Agricultural Credit Law.
+In general terms, affiliation with the mandatory social security regime is compulsory for all workers, including various forms of productive organization, such as cooperatives, employee-managed companies, traditional agrarian communities of common ownership (ejidatarios), joint property communities (comuneros), and organized small producers.

 Required Contributions

-Within this minimum/maximum range, employee contributions are 2.00 per cent of earnings for retirement benefits, plus 3.15 per cent of earnings for disability and survivor benefits.
-For employers, the contribution rate is 5.15 per cent of covered payroll for retirement benefits.
-Government contributions amount to 7.43 per cent of covered earnings, plus an average flat rate of MXN$4.07 (depending on salary range) for each day a worker contributes for retirement benefits, and .125 per cent of covered earnings for disability and survivor benefits.
+Within this minimum/maximum range, employee contributions are 2.00% of earnings for retirement benefits, plus 3.15% of earnings for disability and survivor benefits.
+For employers, the contribution rate is 5.15% of covered payroll for retirement benefits.
+Government contributions amount to 7.43% of covered earnings, plus an average flat rate of MXN$4.07 (depending on salary range) for each day a worker contributes for retirement benefits, and .125% of covered earnings for disability and survivor benefits.

 Contribution rates, limited to earnings up to 25 times the minimum wage, for sickness, medical, and maternity benefits currently are as follows: